Visalia, California: Geography

 Visalia is irregularly shaped and covers a total area of 36.3 sqmi, of which 36.3 sqmi are land and 0.05% is covered by water.
 Visalia is located at 36°19'27" North, 119°18'26" West (36.324100, −119.307347).

 The highest point in the Visalia–Porterville area is Mount Whitney.
 Located at the far reaches of the Sierra Nevada roughly 58 mi east of the city, it reaches a height of 14505 ft, and was long famous as the highest mountain in the lower 48 states.
 The hilliest parts of the Visalia area are the Venice Hills and the entire Sierra Nevada foothills east of the city.
 Four main streams run through the city.
 The major stream is the St. John's River, which begins at the diversion dam in the Kaweah River and is largely seasonal.
 The others are Mill Creek, Cameron Creek, and Packwood Creek.
 Many smaller creeks also flow through the city.
 The Friant-Kern Canal runs just east of the city along the western edge of the Sierra Nevada foothills.

-Geology
+Cityscape

-Visalia is subject to earthquakes due to its proximity to the Pacific Ring of Fire.
-The geologic instability produces numerous fault lines both above and below ground, which altogether cause around 10,000 earthquakes every year.
-One of the major fault lines is the San Andreas Fault.
-No major earthquakes have hit the Visalia area.
-Most quakes are of low intensity and are not felt.
-The San Joaquin Valley and metropolitan areas are also at risk from blind thrust earthquakes.
-Parts of the city are also vulnerable to floods.
+The city is divided into neighborhoods, some of which were incorporated places or communities.
+Also, several independent cities around Visalia are popularly grouped with the city of Visalia, due to its immediate vicinity.
+Generally, the city is divided into these areas: Downtown Visalia, North Visalia, the Eastside, Southwest Visalia, the Industrial Area, Mooney, and the Westside.